In Part 1 of this series the idea of “Great Replacement” is described and defined, relying on formulations by Renaud Camus (Camus, 2016) and others.

 Melissa Rossi — Nothing to worry about: “the number of Muslims in Europe will be maximally 14 % in 2050”

 As mentioned above, Rossi refers to a report by Pew Research Center from 2017 with the title Europe’s growing Muslim Population.
 She correctly quotes the current overall Muslim population in Europe to be “less than 5 percent”.
 The figure mentioned in the report is in fact 4.9 %.
-She is also correct by writing that according to Pew Research Center’s highest estimates for migration rates, the “the number of Muslims continent-wide would be around 14 percent” by 2050.
+She is also correct when she writes that according to Pew Research Center’s highest estimates for migration rates, the “the number of Muslims continent-wide would be around 14 percent” by 2050.

 The Pew Research report defines “Europe” as the EU (plus Norway and Switzerland).
 14 % of Europe’s population in 2050 will correspond to about 75.6 million people.
 An increase from 4.9 % to 14 % means that the Muslim population will almost triple during the 34 years between 2016 and 2050.
 This doesn’t seem to worry Rossi much, so let’s take a look at Pew Research Center’s predictions in more detail.